AhmedKhalil777/HealthCareSystem_MVC_ASP-Master/IIS Documentation/IIS.md

 # In The Name Of AllAH
 ---
-# The Chaeckers Game OF AI
+# The Chaeckers Game OF AI (Dr Reiham Mostafa IIS Document)

  - ![](../PIC/5.PNG)
 ## End game